563 Suleika

-Suleika (minor planet designation: 563 Suleika) is a minor planet orbiting the Sun.
+563 Suleika is a minor planet orbiting the Sun.
 Previously designated as 1905 QK, it was discovered by German astronomer Paul Götz on 6 April 1905 from Heidelberg, Germany.

 The planet was named after a female character in Nietzsche's Also sprach Zarathustra.

 Photometric observations of this asteroid at the Oakley Observatory in Terre Haute, Indiana, during 2006 gave a light curve with a period of 5.628 ± 0.002 hours and a brightness variation of 0.28 ± 0.01 in magnitude.